toushi100/Fakebook/README.md

 ## Dependencies

-Required ruby, rails, node, npm, yarn and sqlite3 to be installed.
+Required ruby, rails, node, npm, yarn and Postgres to be installed.

 ## Installation